I’m a bilingual nonprofit professional and sociologist.

 As a crossover sociologist and practitioner, I have experience in both high-level strategy and grassroots community-based work, and a unique combination of rigorous qualitative and quantitative research skills, fieldwide knowledge, and on-the-ground experience in mission-driven organizations.

-Areas of Expertise
+Expertise

 ART & CULTURE